-Using our paradigm we have previously shown that females recovered from AN have increased neural responses to the anticipation of food in the occipital cortex, ACC and caudate and increased ventral striatum, insula and putamen activity to its consummation, compared to controls.
-As these are areas known to be involved in the processing of anticipatory and consummatory responses to rewarding stimuli in general and taste stimuli specifically, we suggested that our results might reflect a neural biomarker of risk for anorexia nervosa (16).
-However, as periods of malnutrition could lead to changes in the brain including microstructural alterations (17) our results may have been a consequence of recurrent AN rather than a cause.
+Using our paradigm, we have previously shown that females recovered from AN have increased neural responses to the anticipation of food in the occipital cortex, ACC and caudate and increased ventral striatum, insula and putamen activity to its consummation, compared with controls.
+As these are areas known to be involved in the processing of anticipatory and consummatory responses to rewarding stimuli in general and taste stimuli specifically, we suggested that our results might reflect a neural biomarker of risk for AN.
+However, as periods of malnutrition could lead to changes in the brain including microstructural alterations, our results may have been a consequence of recurrent AN rather than a cause.
 One way to resolve this issue is to study the neural response in people at increased risk of AN before the onset of illness.
-One reliable risk factor for AN is family heritance with genetic heritability accounting for 50 to 80% of the risk of developing an ED (18).
-In a large controlled family study 3.4% of female family members of women with AN had developed AN themselves (19).
-AN was four times more common in siblings of AN patients compared with siblings of control participants of a nation-wide register-based Danish study (20).
+One reliable risk factor for AN is family heritance with genetic heritability accounting for 50-80% of the risk of developing an eating disorder.
+In a large controlled family study, 3.4% of female family members of women with AN had developed AN themselves.
+AN was four times more common in siblings of AN patients compared with siblings of control participants of a nation-wide register-based Danish study.

-The present study therefore aimed to examine the neural response to food in those with a familial history of anorexia nervosa (FH) but with no personal history, compared to those with no FH, to determine if anticipatory and/or consummatory neural responses are possible trait markers for anorexia nervosa and not simply scars of starvation.
+The present study therefore aimed to examine the neural response to food in those with a familial history of anorexia nervosa (family history) but with no personal history, compared to those with no family history (FH), to determine whether anticipatory and/ or consummatory neural responses are possible trait markers for AN and not simply scars of starvation.
 Knowing whether anticipatory and/or consummatory responses to food stimuli are dysfunctional in those at risk of AN can help inform the development of psychological and pharmacological treatments that can directly target either both or one of the processes separately.
-Further we include both rewarding and aversive food stimuli to assess if any aberrant neural responses to food in the FH group is valence specific.
+Furthermore, we include both rewarding and aversive food stimuli to assess whether any aberrant neural responses to food in the FH group is valence specific.

-We hypothesized that the FH group would have increased neural responses during both anticipatory and consummatory phases in areas such as the anterior cingulate, orbitofrontal cortex, and striatum similar to what was found in our study with those recovered from anorexia nervosa and confirming that the neural response to food might be a biomarker for risk of AN.
+We hypothesised that the FH group would have increased neural responses during both anticipatory and consummatory phases in areas such as the anterior cingulate, orbitofrontal cortex, and striatum similar to those found in our study with individuals recovered from AN and confirming that the neural response to food might be a biomarker for risk of AN.